cfe-lab/MiCall/HACKING.md

 22. Copy settings_default.py to settings.py, and open it for editing.
 23. Point macdatafile_mount at your local RAW_DATA folder, and set mapping_ref_path to "reference_sequences/cfe".
 24. Set both mapping_factory_resources and single_thread_resources to [("", 2)]
 25. If you want to reduce the combinations that run, remove all but the first value in g2p_fpr_cutoffs, v3_mincounts, conseq_mixture_cutoffs.
 Remove all but 10 from sam2csf_q_cutoffs.
+25. Copy or create a symbolic link for two fastq files in the working directory.
+    The files should be a matched pair: forward and reverse.
+Call them `read1.fastq` and `read2.fastq`.
+25. Try the launch configurations.
+They are saved in the `working` directory, but you should see them if you open the Run menu and choose Run configurations....
+If you want to run all steps at once, skip down to the MISEQ_PIPELINE.py file, otherwise try launching each step in the following
+    order:
+    * `prelim_map.py`
+    * `remap.py`
+    * `sam2csf.py`
+    * `csf2counts.py`
+    * `fasta_to_g2p.rb`
+    * All together: `MISEQ_PIPELINE.py`.
 26. Open the MISEQ_PIPELINE.py file, and type Ctrl-F11 to try and run it.
 It will fail.
 27. From the Run menu, choose Run Configurations....
 28. Go to the Arguments tab, and type the path to the sample run folder you created above.